Frequently Asked Questions

 The TEFL Field and Acronyms

-Yes, it is possible in a few countries to get teaching jobs without TESOL certification, however this is becoming much rarer as schools and companies where you might teach increasingly require a recognized TESOL certificate.
+Yes, it is possible in a few countries to get teaching jobs without TESOL certification, however this is becoming much rarer as schools and companies increasingly require a recognized TESOL certificate.
 Also, these are usually low paying jobs which certified teachers do not want.

 The explosive growth in English language teaching has led to a corresponding increase in training courses offered.
 Unfortunately, not all TEFL courses are of the same quality or usefulness.
 While many are professionally managed and have good course content, some are of dubious standards.
-Correspondence TEFL courses, for example, with no method of observed teaching practice, are very questionable.
-Also, there are programmes offering one or two week introductory courses.
-Some of these may be very good at introducing you to teaching, but they cannot offer you as much as an intensive month-long course, and will not result in a recognized certificate which employers expect.
+TEFL courses with no observed teaching practice are very questionable.
+Also, there are programmes offering one- or two-week introductory courses.
+Some of these may be very good at introducing you to teaching, but they cannot offer you as much as an intensive five-week course, and will not result in a recognized certificate which employers expect.

 Before deciding on a TEFL course, the questions to ask yourself are:

 - How is the quality of the course assessed and validated?
 Many courses are validated by the very people who run the course.
 This does not lead to objective quality control and the maintenance of high standards.
 Consequently, most employers will have less confidence in these courses.

 - How many hours does the course consist of?
 Many potential employers will want to know how many hours your course work was and how many hours of observed teaching practice (TP) you had.
 Recognised courses are normally between 120 and 150 hours with a minimum of 6 hours observed TP.